-11.1 Good governance is about running things properly.
+- 11.1 Good governance is about running things properly.
 It is the means by which the Council shows it is taking decisions for the good of the people in the area, in a fair, equitable and open way.
-It also requires standards of behaviour that support good decision making - collective and individual integrity, openness, and honesty.
+It also requires standards of behaviour that support good decision making collective and individual integrity, openness, and honesty.
 It is the foundation for the delivery of good quality services that meet all local people's needs.
 It is fundamental to showing public money is well spent.
-Without good governance the Council will struggle to deliver the outcomes set out in the corporate strategy.

-- 11.2 Rugby Borough Council has put in place strong governance arrangements, which we are confident protect its interests and provide necessary assurances to our customers and stakeholders.
+Without good governance the Council will struggle to deliver the outcomes set out in the corporate strategy. - 11.2 Rugby Borough Council has put in place strong governance arrangements, which we are confident protect its interests and provide necessary assurances to our customers and stakeholders.
 We intend over the coming year to further strengthen our governance arrangements by addressing Internal Audit recommendations and the matters identified and noted in this Annual Governance Statement.
-Governance arrangements will continue to be monitored by the Executive Head of Governance. - 11.3 This statement has been considered by the Audit & Ethics Committee, which was satisfied that it is an accurate reflection of the governance framework and that the arrangements continue to be regarded as fit for purpose in accordance with the governance framework. - 11.4 This year's statement shows the governance framework has been maintained and in a number of areas improved during the year, also there have been no significant governance issues identified for the year ended 31 March 2024 or to the approval of the financial statements.
+Governance arrangements will continue to be monitored by the Executive Head of Governance.

+- 11.3 This statement has been considered by the Audit & Ethics Committee, which was satisfied that it is an accurate reflection of the governance framework and that the arrangements continue to be regarded as fit for purpose in accordance with the governance framework. - 11.4 This year's statement shows the governance framework has been maintained and in a number of areas improved during the year.
 The Council is satisfied that its overall governance framework provides a substantial level of assurance of effectiveness, although several further development areas have been highlighted.
 Delivery of these activities will be monitored during 2024/25 as they progress, and an action plan is attached. - Our overall assessment is that the Annual Governance Statement is a balanced reflection of the governance environment and that an adequate framework exists within the Council to ensure an effective internal control environment is maintained.
 We are also satisfied that there are appropriate plans in place to address any significant governance issues and will monitor their implementation and operation.

-Dan Green - Acting Chief Executive
+Mannie Ketley - Chief Executive